A survey on spectral conditions for some extremal graph problems: Acknowledgements

 \section{Acknowledgements}

 The first author is now a doctoral student (2019--2023) under the guidance of Prof. Yuejian Peng (Hunan University).
 He would like to thank Prof. Peng who provided many constructive suggestions for his academic study.
+The authors would like to express sincere thanks to Vladimir Nikiforov for kind discussions, which considerably improves the presentation.
 Thanks also go to Dr. Xiaocong He and Dr. Peng-Li Zhang for reading an earlier draft of the paper.
 Last but not least, the authors would like to thank anonymous reviewers and editors for their valuable comments and suggestions to improve the presentation of this paper.
 This work was supported by NSFC (Grant No. 11871479, 12071484 and 11931002), Hunan Provincial Natural Science Foundation (Grant No. 2020JJ4675 and 2018JJ2479) and Mathematics and Interdisciplinary Sciences Project of CSU.

 \frenchspacing